 This guide is to creating 360 (equirectangular) and normal images that can be enriched with interactivities such as explanations, videos, sounds, and interactive questions.
 The images create scenes that also may be linked together to give the user an impression of moving between environments or between different viewpoints within the same environment.

-1. In the VU Collaborate Learning Space, choose the module you want the H5P 360 image to be in, click on New then New Document.
+1. In the VU Collaborate Learning Space, choose the module you want the H5P 360 image to be in.

 2. Click the Insert Stuff icon and then, select the H5P Learning Object.

 4. From the Content-Type dropdown menu, select Virtual Tour (360) and click on Details for more information on the selected H5P.

 By clicking on Details, a summary of the tool and an option for a demonstration will appear.
 If satisfied with your tool selection, click Use.